 3. Minimize Grout Lines With Large Format Tile

 The hardest part of your tile design to clean is often the grout joints, so choosing a tile that reduces the need for these crevices will instantly make kitchen maintenance easier.
-Large-format tile (available in sizes up to 48″ x 48″) covers more surface area with fewer grout lines.
+Defined as any tile with one side longer than 23″ and available in sizes up to 48″ x 48″, large format tile covers more surface area with fewer grout lines.
 It can even mimic the look of a single stone slab, like the Calacata Evora marble featured on this kitchen backsplash.

 Pro Tip: Choose a tile with a rectified edge to further minimize the appearance of grout joints.